-Before contacting the LADO, the case manager will conduct a basic enquiry to establish the facts to help them determine whether there is any foundation to the allegation.
+Before contacting the LADO, the case manager will conduct a basic enquiry in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation.
 During this basic enquiry, the case manager will ensure they collect any information that will be required by the LADO and will be careful not to jeopardise any potential future police investigation.

-Once the case manager has conducted the basic enquiry, they will contact the LADO (details above).
+Once the case manager has conducted the basic enquiry, they will contact the LADO.
 The case manager and LADO will discuss the nature, content and context of the allegation and decide if: